Convention & Visitors Bureau

 Boulder's annual hometown parade meanders through historic downtown.
 During the Lights of December Parade, hear marching bands, watch floats go by and get a feel of Boulder's distinctive lifestyle during this night-time parade.
 The grand finale includes an appearance by the jolly old man himself — Santa Claus!

 Each year for 40 years, Macky Auditorium, located on the CU campus, has hosted one of Boulder's most beloved holiday concerts as part of the CU Presents program.
 The College of Music's choirs, orchestras, ensembles and soloists perform the Holiday Festival in the beautifully decorated, historic auditorium.

 Photo: Casey A. Cass/University of Colorado

 Boulder's annual outdoor Menorah Lighting event, hosted by the Boulder JJC, draws over 300 attendees each year.
-Enjoy music by the locally loved Sheldon Sands, Chanukah favors to first 100 participants, fresh sufganiot and hot chocolate, small menorah and candle sets to take home and, of course, the menorah lighting.
+Enjoy music by Israeli artist Eliyahu Namatiyof, Chanukah favors to first 200 participants, fresh sufganiot (traditional jelly donuts) and hot chocolate, and of course, the menorah lighting.
 No need to make a reservation, just join in the fun at the 1300 block on Pearl Street in front of the courthouse.